rohan9kulkarni/rohankulkarni.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Currently, I am a Masters student at the University of Heidelberg.
 I have been recently accepted as a Graduate Research Trainee at McGill University and will be working on my MSc Thesis with Prof. Katelin Schutz.
-The project that I am very much looking forward to and will be working on for a year will be "Theoretical predictions on detection of solar axions using plasma haloscopes"
+The project that I am very much looking forward to and will be working on for a year will be "Theoretical predictions on detection of solar axions using plasma Helioscopes"

  I finished my Masters coursework in Heidelberg on the following subjects:
 - **Core**